pivotal/docs-tap/scc/delivery-with-flux.hbs.md

 Configure Flux CD on the Build cluster to deploy your `Packages`, `PackageInstalls`, and `Secrets` to each of your run clusters.

 1. Give your Build cluster access to your run clusters.
-On the Build cluster, for each run cluster, create a `Secret` containing the run cluster's kubeconfig:
+On the Build cluster, for each run cluster, create a `Secret` containing the run cluster's kubeconfig.
+   Create the Kubernetes `Secret` in the same namespace as the Kustomization resource:

    ```console
    kubectl create secret generic <run-cluster>-kubeconfig \